Pictured left is the club’s Welfare Officer, Keith Batey.

 Alternatively contact Keith on: 07742 943 900.

 There are other ways to talk through your concern by:

 Newcastle Safeguarding Duty Team: 0191 278 78 78.

 In Immediate danger?
 Call the police by dialling 999.

-Below: take a look at the club’s mental health ambassador, Christianne James and this years Run / Talk initiative 🙂
+Below: Take a look at a new initiative for the 1st quarter of 2018 and that note below that: kindly read the article by the club’s mental health ambassador, Christianne James and 2017’s first Run / Talk initiative 🙂

 Just below our Ambassador profile, is a team photo of our Run-Talk initiative evening.